-Tūranga - Christchurch City Library is located in the heart of the central city and is the main public library in Christchurch.
+Tūranga - Christchurch Central City Library is located in the heart of the Central City and is the main public library in Christchurch.

-Council owned Community Facilities within the Central Ward range from large buildings like the Town Hall to smaller community venues such as the Sydenham Community Centre.
-There are also a number of community-owned community facilities that service local communities, sports and recreation groups, faith-based organisations and social service provision.
-Again without a thorough stock take it is hard to produce an accurate picture of these.
-For the purposes of this profile the number represents community facilities serving their local geographical community.
+The Council owned community facilities within the Central Ward range from large buildings like the Christchurch Town Hall to medium size community venues such as Phillipstown Community Hub and Avebury House through to smaller community cottages such as Richmond Community Cottage and The Avon Loop Community Cottage as examples, plus a number of community-owned community facilities servicing local communities, via sports and recreation groups, faith-based organisations providing social service provision and social interaction.